 - 2 medium potatoes peeled and chopped into quarters

 - 1 teaspoon ginger paste

 - 1 tomato sliced.
 Quantity can be increased

-- 1 - 2 tbsp tamarind paste adjust to taste
+- 1 - 2 tablespoon tamarind paste adjust to taste

 - 2 Green chili for garnish

 - Clean and cut the lotus root / bhae diagonally.
 Boil in salted water for about 20 – 25 minutes.
 The cooking time depends on the thickness of the bhae but ideally, a knife should be able to pass through the stems.

 - Wash, peel and cut the potatoes into small cubes.
 Soak in water, if cooking after a while so that they don’t turn black.